xThirteenIII/6502-emulator/README.md

 This was what made the 6502 fast, you could do a lot of things faster skipping one clock cycle, and when you had not so many cycles per tick you had to save as many as you could.

-The second page of memory, the next 256 bytes are stack memory, which you can't relocate.
+The second page of memory, the next 256 bytes are stack memory, which you can't relocate. (from $0100 to $01FF)